GioveGiuseppe/Mixed-Federated-Learning/README.md

 # How to use.

+*Note: This tool does not work in local.
+Only via socket on multiple machines*

 ## Starting the main server.
 First of all you need to start the main server which is gonna send the configuration files for the process to all clients.
 The main server is also gonna deliver the updated model to all clients at the start of every mixed fl round.